fine-man/precog-task/README.md

 > Case Disposition rate : Same as case pendency rate but this is the ratio of number of disposed (decided) cases and the total cases filed

-> Mean Disposition days : The average number of days it took to dispose off a case
+> Mean Disposition days : The average number of days it took to dispose off a case.
+In other words, this is the mean difference between date of decision and date of filing

 ## Link to visualizations